Local log-regular rings vs. toric rings: Canonical modules of local log-regular rings

-\begin{remark} There is another way to prove equal characteristic cases.
-If $R$ is $F$-finite complete local log-regular ring, then it is strongly $F$-regular ring.
+\begin{remark} There is another way to prove Proposition \ref{logpseudo} in the equal characteristic cases.
+If $R$ is an $F$-finite complete local log-regular ring, then it is a strongly $F$-regular ring.
 Since strong $F$-regularity implies $F$-rationality, $R$ is $F$-rational.
 Hence we obtain $R$ is pseudo-rational because an $F$-rational ring is pseudo-rational by \cite[Theorem 3.1]{Smi97}.
 Also, the equal characteristic $0$ case is due to \cite[Main Theorem A]{Schou08} and the above discussion. \end{remark}

 At the last of this section, we determine the form of Gorenstein local log-regular rings consisting of two-dimensional monoids by using Corollary \ref{logGorenstein}.

 \begin{proposition} Let $(R, \mcQ, \alpha )$ be a local log-regular ring where $\mcQ$ is finitely generated, cancellative, reduced, and root closed.
 Assume that $\mcQ$ is two-dimensional.
 Then $R$ is Gorenstein if and only if $\mathcal{Q}$ is isomorphic to the submonoid of $\mathbb{N}^2$ generated by $(n+1,0), (1,1), (0, n+1)$ for some $n \geq 1$. \end{proposition}